-Alfred B. Maclay Garden State Park is woofderful slice of nature just waiting to be explored by your furry friend.
-The pawperty sits on the shores of Lake Hall and Lake Overstreet and was first purchased by Alfred B. and Louise Maclay clear back in 1923.
+Alfred B. Maclay Garden State Park is a woofderful slice of nature just waiting to be explored by your furry friend.
+The pawperty sits on the shores of Lake Hall and Lake Overstreet, and was first purchased by Alfred B. and Louise Maclay clear back in 1923.
 It’s the pawfect place to spend some quality time with your furry BFF!

 As you can imagine, the star of the show at this park is

 the gardens.
 The blooming season runs from January to April.
 Unfurtunately,

 canine visitors are not allowed to enter the gardens, swim areas, or buildings.